Dick Kimmel & Jerilyn Kjellberg

 "Dick Kimmel and Jerilyn Kjellberg present truly lovely renditions of classic bluegrass and old-time songs sung and played with sincerity, warmth, and great beauty." -- Sing Out (Winter 2008)

 The superb duo harmonies of Dick Kimmel & Jerilyn Kjellberg have received high praise from the international bluegrass media.
 In 2012, Dick and Jerilyn were inducted into the Mid-America Music Hall of Fame.

 Kimmel & Jerilyn Kjellberg - Somebody Loves You Darlin' (Copper

-Creek Records CCCD-0245), sparked an interest in this duo's music.
-Kimmel and Kjellberg
+Creek Records CCCD-0245), sparked a special interest in this duo's music.

 In the December 2007 issue of Bluegrass Unlimited, Steve Goldfield wrote, "Duet singing is one of the primary threads in old-time and traditional country music.
 We have brother duos, sister duos, and male/female duos.
 Dick Kimmel and Jerilyn Kjellberg are a marvelous addition to this tradition...Kimmel and Kjellberg braid their voices together into a deliciously rich harmony...(their) arrangements (with Kimmel on guitar, mandolin, or banjo) are simple and tasteful.
 Both have strong and subtle voices that express the material beautifully...Highly recommended to anyone who loves great duet singing."